 At SpyTalk, he’s aided by a sterling roster of veteran journalists as contributing writers and editors.

 *Jonathan Broder, a former CQ foreign news editor, Newsweek writer and foreign correspondent for the A.P. and Chicago Tribune in the Middle East

-*Matthew Brazil, a former US government officer in Beijing and co-author of the authoritative, Chinese Communist Intelligence.
+*Matthew Brazil, a former US government officer in Beijing and co-author of the authoritative, Chinese Communist Espionage, An Intelligence Primer.

 *John Dinges, a former NPR News managing editor, Godfrey Lowell Cabot Professor of Journalism Emeritus at Columbia University, and author of The Condor Years: How Pinochet and His Allies Brought Terror to Three Continents.

 *Peter Eisner, a prolific investigative author and former deputy foreign editor at The Washington Post.
 Today he’s also co-host of the influential podcast, Unconventional Threat.